Remote work is on the rise and so is the remote productivity.

 How will you get to know that the work assigned is being done?

-While also encouraging unplanned bouts of creativity and collaboration and to answer this bullet of questions, here are some insights on how we can track productivity.
+While also encouraging unplanned bouts of creativity and collaboration, here are some insights on how we can track productivity.

 Keeping track of your remote workers can be challenging.
 How will you get to know whether they are working during office hours or procrastinating on the task?